 4. Use an open space, if possible, to gather, like a balcony, or a terrace rooftop, rather than an airconditioned closed space.

-5. Always be prepared by having a plan in place to routinely check on the food, the cleanliness of the home, if the décor is in place, and, most
+5. Always be prepared by having a plan in place to routinely check on the food, the cleanliness of the home, if the décor is in place, and, most importantly, the bathrooms.

 6. You, or someone else, must also make sure the powder rooms are clean, restocked and dry at all times.